 You have just switched to Mac, you feel comfortable, but you have not yet managed to become familiar with all the functions of your new work environment.
 Now, for example, a friend has asked you to send him a screenshot of a Web page, and you – who on Windows were used to using the classic Print Screen key – find yourself in trouble because you don’t know how to do it.
 In this article, you can know how to photograph the mac screen?

 Don’t panic, my friend!
 I’ll give you some good news right away: to make screenshots of the desktop, portions of the screen or individual windows on macOS.
 You don’t need to install any additional programs.
 You can do everything using the screen capture feature included in the operating system.
-If you want to know more and want to learn how to photograph the Mac screen, read on, you will find everything explained below.
+If you want to know more and want to learn how to photograph the Mac screen, read on, you will find everything explained below and multiport hub.

 I anticipate that it is really a no-brainer.
 You just have to memorize some key combinations from the keyboard and learn some terminal commands that, if you need them, could allow you to change the format and appearance of your screenshots.
 Time a few minutes, and then it will be all-natural, you will see.